Tibet offers many impressive peaks in the Himalayas. Here are some of the best treks in Tibet. For more info, visit our contact page.

 Trekking in Tibet

-Tibet is a region of the Himalayas whose unique landscapes and mystical spiritualism has drawn explorers and travelers in from across the globe for several centuries.
-Referred to as being “the roof of the world” or “the land of snows”, Tibet has been awarded its name for good reason: The Tibetan Plateau stands between 4 and 5 kilometers above sea level and is surrounded by imposing mountain ranges that house several of the world’s largest peaks, including Everest, Lhotse (4th highest), Makalu (5th highest), Cho Oyu (6th highest) and Shishapangma (14th highest).
+Tibet is a region of the Himalayas whose unique landscapes and mystical spiritualism have drawn explorers and travelers in from across the globe for several centuries.
+Referred to as being “the roof of the world” or “the land of snows”.
+Tibet has been awarded its name for good reason: The Tibetan Plateau stands between 4 and 5 kilometers above sea level and is surrounded by imposing mountain ranges that house several of the world’s largest peaks, including Everest, Lhotse (4th highest), Makalu (5th highest), Cho Oyu (6th highest) and Shishapangma (14th highest).

 Stupas looking out to the north side of Mt Kailash